 Understanding UK Student Visa (Student Route): Requirements & Process

-Securing your visa is one of the most critical steps in your study journey.
+Securing your visa is one of the most important steps in your study journey.
 The Student Route visa (previously Tier 4) is how most international students enter the UK.

-Changes & Updates in UK Visa Rules for 2025
+Changes & Updates in UK Visa Rules for 2026 (Latest)

 Visa Step-by-Step Timeline & Checklist